-Students should be respectful of all individuals, their concerns, culture, and possessions.
-The studio is unique with respect to peer-to-peer learning.
-Students need to recognize that they are part of a community and should conduct themselves appropriately.
+Students should respect all individuals, their concerns, culture, and possessions.
+The studio is unique concerning peer-to-peer learning.
+Students must recognize that they are part of a community and should conduct themselves appropriately.
 They should not engage in an activity that is disruptive or offensive to others.
-No Tobacco is permitted in the classroom or computer lab.
 Cell Phones should be silenced before class and put away before crit.
 Disruptive behavior, in any form, will not be tolerated.
-This includes vulgar language, rude gestures, loud music, or talking.
-Students should keep personal and common spaces clean.
+This includes vulgar language, rude gestures, or loud music.
+Students should keep personal and shared spaces clean.
 Students should log off computers when not in use.
+Students are responsible for saving their work when they leave the common computer stations.
 Students should be courteous of other classes on the floor outside of the architectural studios.
+Upperclassmen and first-year students have expressed interest in a mentorship between academic levels to maintain the positive studio culture and pass down software and architecture student life lessons to the next academic section.

-Student - Faculty Relationships
+Student -Faculty Relationships

 Students and faculty are working cooperatively in the education process.
-Mutual respect is essential for open and fruitful communication that encourages all parties to make their best effort at achieving success.
-Faculty need to clearly communicate expectations and values as well as any modifications or deadlines made in assignments to students.
-Faculty should be facilitators rather than counterproductive critics, offering both positive and critical assessments based on the belief a student has the capability to push architectural work to a heightened level.
+Mutual respect is essential for open and fruitful communication that encourages all parties to make their best effort to succeed.
+Faculty need to communicate expectations and values and any modifications or deadlines made in assignments to students.
+Faculty should be facilitators rather than counterproductive critics, offering both positive and critical assessments based on the belief that a student can push architectural work to a heightened level.

 Harsh criticism geared toward uncovering inadequacies rather than encouraging positive feedback and interaction should not be practiced.
-Students should accept critique from the faculty in a responsive and productive manner.
-Reviews are meant to improve performance and scholarship and should be viewed in a positive light.
+Students should accept critique from the faculty responsively and productively.
+Reviews are meant to improve performance and scholarship and should be viewed positively.
 Professionals practicing in the community are often invited as guest speakers and to presentation critiques.
-Architects, alumni working in government fields, landscape architects, and structural engineers, for example, offer different points of view and allow student exposure to a range of jobs the architectural education allows.
+Architects, alumni working in government fields, landscape architects, and structural engineers, for example, offer different points of view and allow students exposure to a range of jobs the architectural education allows.
 This provides for a diverse perspective and conversation.